-Serve with tender squash alone or topped with plain or flavored butter or margarine or with white sauce.
+- Serve with tender squash alone or topped with plain or flavored butter or margarine or with white sauce.

-Nutrition.
-Summer squash is a good source of vitamin A and C and niacin.
+- Summer squash is a good source of vitamin A and C and niacin.

 The botanical name for tender squash is Cucurbita pepo.